 Voluntary Committed Cost Share – cost share outlined in NU’s proposal that was not required by the funding agency solicitation

 Voluntary uncommitted cost share – cost share that your college did not have to include in the proposal.
-This type of cost share is not formally tracked or report by NU-RES.
+This type of cost share is not formally tracked or reported by NU-RES.